JonathanItz/jonathanitz/README.md

 ## Hello!

-I'm a full-stack web developer.
-I'm passionate about PHP and JavaScript.
-I work with PHP, Laravel, WordPress, Vue and React.
-I've been programming since 2017 and have created many things I'm proud of.
-I program in many languages, but PHP and JavaScript are my favorites.
-Visit my site for my work - <a href="https://jonathanitzen.com">https://jonathanitzen.com</a>
+Hey there! 👋 I'm a full-stack web developer who's been crafting digital experiences with PHP and JavaScript since 2017.
+My toolkit is packed with PHP, Laravel, WordPress, Vue, and React - the perfect combo for bringing ideas to life on the web.
+While I'm fluent in many coding languages, PHP and JavaScript are my go-to for turning coffee into code.
+I've built a bunch of projects that I'm pretty proud of.
+Curious about what I can create?
+Swing by my digital showcase and see my work in action! 💻🚀 <a href="https://jonathanitzen.com">https://jonathanitzen.com</a>

 ### Tech I use